Nepal Travel Guide Part Four : Annapurna Circuit Trekking

 Manang is one of the biggest villages on the Annapurna Circuit trail.
 You can find all the facilities here.
 There is also a Himalayan Rescue Association (HRA) health post to get information about altitude sickness.

 Day 7: Rest Day for Acclimatization

 Today, you will take a rest day for acclimatization.
 You have many options today — exploring Baraka village, Manang village, or going to the Gangapurna viewpoint.
-The best option is a trek to the Gangapurna viewpoint, as it will help you acclimatize to higher altitudes.
+The best option is a trek to the Gangapurna viewpoint, which will help you acclimate to higher altitudes.